Do Foundational Audio Encoders Understand Music Structure?: Experiments

-\textbf{Metrics.} We evaluated performance using four conventional metrics~\cite{MSA_2020_nieto}, the F-score at a hit rate at 0.5 seconds (HR.5F) and at 3 seconds (HR3F) for boundary detection, as well as the F-score for pairwise frame-level clustering (PWF) and the accuracy rate per frame (ACC) for function prediction.
+For boundary detection, we used the F-score at a hit rate at 0.5 seconds (HR.5F) and at 3 seconds (HR3F).
+For function prediction, we used the F-score for pairwise frame-level clustering (PWF) and the accuracy rate per frame (ACC).
+All metrics are widely adopted in MSA~\cite{MSA_2020_nieto}.
 We calculated these scores using the \texttt{mir\_eval} library~\cite{mir_eval} with its default settings.